 Like to write?
 Would love to hear from wildlife bloggers with focus on wildlife corridors.
 (Byline only, no compensation, sorry.)

 Her heart bleeds and her pen writes.
-Founder, writer, adorer of animals, mostly vegan, and getting younger every day, Kennerly is committed to a country where animals have safe habitat and safe passage, and a planet that thrives and supports all life.
+Founder, writer, adorer of animals, and mostly vegan.
+Kennerly is committed to a country where animals have safe habitat and safe passage, and a planet that thrives and supports all life.

 Whenever she drove past the dead animals on the highways and back roads of eastern Pennsylvania,, she wasn’t sure what, and she wasn’t sure when, but she knew she would have to do something other than bitterly complain to herself about it all the time.